BoxRight/Witness/JOINS.md

-# Witness Join Operations Reference
+# Witness Operations Reference

-This document provides a comprehensive reference for all join operations available in the Witness programming language.
+This document provides a comprehensive reference for all operations available in the Witness programming language.

 ## Overview

-Witness provides two categories of join operations:
+Witness provides four categories of operations:
 1. **Universal Join**: Works on all assets regardless of type
 2. **Contextual Joins**: Domain-specific operations with type constraints and semantic rules
+3. **System Operations**: Global analysis and domain-specific aggregation operations
+4. **Logical Operations**: Logical constructs for building legal clauses and assertions

 All join operations maintain the fundamental algebraic properties:
 - **Idempotency**: `join(x, x) = x` (via symbol table identity)